iddan/jena-docker/README.md

 ```
 [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) will be available at http://localhost:8080/fuseki/

+Configuration should be exposed as a volume mapped to `/etc/fuseki/configuration/`

 ### To Do
  - Configuration documentation
  - Links to API documentation